lcolosi/WaveBreakingStats/docs/README.md

 > The jth roll/pitch/heading observation deviates from the its mean by more than t times its standard deviation plus 1 (for roll and pitch) or 2 (for heading).

-> The jth roll/pitch/heading observation 7 seconds away (when the jth observation is within 7 seconds, use the time index at the beginning/end of the track) deviates from its mean by more than t times its standard deviation plus 1 (for roll and pitch) or(for heading).
+> The jth roll/pitch/heading observation 7 seconds (or whatever is specified by tcheck) away (note: when the jth observation is within 7 seconds, use the time index at the beginning/end of the track) deviates from its mean by more than t times its standard deviation plus 1 (for roll and pitch) or(for heading).

 There seemed to be two mistakes here:
-    1. There is no reason I can tell for adding 1 or 2 to `t*\sigma`
+    1. There is no reason I can tell for adding 1 or 2 to `t*std`.
+The addition was removed.
+    2. For the roll and pitch abrupt changes, the standard deviation of the heading was used for the 7 second criteria.
+The standard deviations of the roll and pitch respectively are now being used.

 **Questions**
 1. What does the time value represent in the EO files?
 Is it seconds of the week?